 - Overthinking, racing mind that may cause sleeplessness

-- Feelings ranging from anger, anxiety, fear, or sadness, where tears come easily
+- Feelings ranging from anger, anxiety, and fear to sadness, where tears come easily.

 When stress is short-term or short-lived, the alarm stage isn’t harmful.
 The higher hormone level during this stage gives you more energy and improves your focus to tackle the situation.

-The longer you deal with stress, the more harmful it is to your health as you enter Stage 2 of stress.
+The longer a stress reaction lasts, the more harmful it is to your health, as you enter stage two.

 Stage 2: Resistance

 It is too difficult for the body to sustain a highly stimulated state over time.
-We may tend to notice only isolated changes, such as “I’m having a lot of headaches,” without realizing they are caused by stress.
+We may tend to notice only isolated changes, such as experiencing more headaches, without realizing they are caused by stress.

-Often, people experiencing stress find a great need to control the circumstances around them.
-For example, a formerly easy-going boss becomes a driving taskmaster, or a parent makes demands that no child could ever meet.
+Often, people experiencing stress feel a great need to control the circumstances around them.
+For example, a formerly easygoing boss becomes a driving taskmaster, or a parent makes demands that no child could ever meet.
 Recognize these as what they are: a sign of resistance stress.
-On the surface, this stage may look more stable and less panicked than Stage 1, but it is actually deepening the problems.
+On the surface, this stage may look more stable and less panicked than stage one, but it is actually deepening the problem.

 Symptoms of Stage 2 Stress